jensenkd/script.hometheaterX/README.md

 * Please don't add pull requests for translation updates these have to go work their way through the translation workflow (see [Translations](#translations))

 ####Translations
 * Translations are done via the Transifex project of Kodi.
-If you want to support translation efforts, read [this] (http://kodi.wiki/view/Translation_System) and look for script-trakt under the XBMC Addons project in Transifex.
+If you want to support translation efforts, read [this] (http://kodi.wiki/view/Translation_System) and look for script-hometheaterX under the XBMC Addons project in Transifex.

 ###Thanks
 * Special thanks to all who contribute to this plugin!
 Check the commit history and changelog to see these talented developers.